Troubleshooting

 If you're seeing errors similar to:

 It's probably because you originally installed Node with root permissions.
-Because of this, writing to your npm directory (
+Because of this, writing to your npm directory (npm -i -g

 In case of